 During surgery, the lenses need to be ordered carefully to be sure that there is NO confusion on which lens is right for that patient.
-It takes the whole room being focused and aware that the lens that is opened is THE right lens that the Doctor has asked for.
+It takes the whole room being focused and aware that the lens that is opened is THE right lens that the doctor has asked for.
 Double-checking (even triple-checking) is highly recommended.
-Every lens will come with its specific manufactured lens implantation device (generally an injector and a cartridge) that needs to be ready in order to properly inject the lens.
+Every lens will come with its specific manufacturer lens implantation device (generally an injector and a cartridge) that needs to be ready in order to properly inject the lens.
 When you get into having 2-3 different styles of lenses, there needs to be a lot of attention to detail on which lens is being opened and which corresponding injector system needs to be ready.
-Each lens will come with implant stickers that need to be charted and reported for that patient, not only for medical records but for manufacture implantation reporting and consignment re-ordering purposes.
+Each lens will come with implant stickers that need to be charted and reported for that patient, not only for medical records but for manufacturer implantation reporting and consignment re-ordering purposes.

 All of that preparation and work is for a normal, routine case.
 What if there is a problem with the implant?
 What if a lens is contaminated?
 What if a lens is implanted, then explanted due to unforeseen problems?
 There is extra paperwork that needs to be processed for that specific lens and case.

 An equal amount of effort used in prep and during surgery also needs to be put towards your lens consignment post surgery.
 Every lens opened and implanted needs to be documented and accounted for.
 Every lens will have a card that needs to be filled out and sent back to the manufacturer for reporting purposes.
 Then, you’ll need to process a report for your lens consignments to be refilled.
 Special reporting needs to happen for lens returns.
 And all of this has to be done in a timely fashion so that the consignments are fully restocked before the next surgery day (at which the process starts all over again).
 Shipping costs on lenses and time allotted for restocking your consignments must be considered as well.

 Here’s the good news you’ve been waiting for.

 Are you ready for it?